← All Essays

 Universality Classes

-From GAPS.md, session-emergence-thresholds.
-Pattern recognition: physics has critical points; information theory has correlation measures; topology affects emergence.
+From session-emergence-thresholds.
+Pattern recognition: physics has calculable critical points; information theory provides correlation measures; topology affects emergence independently of correlation strength; universality classes allow borrowing across systems.
 Inference: threshold = f(correlation, topology, parameters).
-Coherence: fits with emergence principle, phase transition framework.
-Open: general formula; connection to complexity measures.
+Coherence: fits with the correlation-threshold emergence principle and phase-transition framework.
+Open questions: general formula for arbitrary systems; connection to complexity measures.